USS Lake Erie (CG 70) conducts operations in the Northern Pacific Ocean

 NORTHERN PACIFIC (Sept.
-22, 2024) The Ticonderoga-class guided-missile cruiser USS Lake Erie (CG 70) operates in the Northern Pacific Ocean.
-Lake Erie is conducting homeland defense operations in the North Pacific Ocean.
+23, 2024) Damage Controlman Fireman Fatoumata Bah refills self-contained breathing apparatus bottles aboard the Ticonderoga-class guided-missile cruiser USS Lake Erie (CG 70) while underway in the Northern Pacific Ocean.
+Lake Erie is conducting homeland defense operations in the Northern Pacific Ocean.
 (U.S. Navy photo by Culinary Specialist 3rd Class Samantha Rosales)

 |Date Taken: